mtorr00/Auto_Insurance_Claim_Management_Case_Study/README.md

  - Spring Boot
  - Node.js Maildev
  - Password Encoding
- - TODO: AWS S3 file uploading and filename encryption, React redirected front end after proper login, TailwindCSS and Anime.js to make front end POP.
+ - TODO: AWS S3 file uploading and filename encryption, React redirected front end after proper login, TailwindCSS and Anime.js to make front end POP, Unit Testing.

 # Requirements
     •	Register an Insurance claim along with insured details and attach one or more necessary supporting documents (system should allow only PDF and Word)
     •	View Claim and supporting documents
     •	Mark a particular claim as “Approved or Rejected”
     •	Notification (optional): Asynchronous email notification to Insured on claim status change

     API:
     Proper use of HTTP methods, Parameters, Headers & response codes